 Pupils’ social development is shown by their:

-- Use of a range of social skills in different contexts, for example working and socialising with other pupils, including those from different religious, ethnic and socio-economic backgrounds
+- use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds

 Pupils’ cultural development is shown by their:

-- Understanding and appreciation of the wide range of cultural influences that have shaped their own heritage
+- understanding and appreciation of the wide range of cultural influences that have shaped their own heritage